Commonly Asked Questions

 If you plan to continue working after you turn 65 and you will have "creditable" medical coverage through your employer or union, you should not start Medicare Part B when you turn 65.
 You can delay turning on Medicare Part B and by doing so you can delay initiating your OEP until you choose to end your employer or union coverage.

-For Prescription Drugs and Medicare Advantage plans you have one OEP and multiple Annual Enrollment Periods (AEPs).
-Your OEP is defined as the month during which you turn 65 (or start Medicare Part B), plus three months before and three months after that birthday month.
+For Prescription Drugs plans you have one Initial Enrollment Period (IEP) and multiple Annual Election Periods (AEPs).
+Your IEP is defined as the month during which you turn 65 (or start Medicare Part B), plus three months before and three months after that birthday month.

-In addition to the OEP, each year between October 15 and December 7 you will have an opportunity to reevaluate your prescription needs and change plans if you desire for the next calendar year.
-This is your Annual Enrollment Period.
+In addition to the IEP, each year between October 15 and December 7 you will have an opportunity to reevaluate your prescription needs and change plans if you desire for the next calendar year.
+This is your Annual Election Period.

 How is my Medicare Supplement premium determined?